 How Community Judging Works

-Upon the resolution of the submission period of a competitive audit, the judging phase will commence.
-At this point all eligible community judges for a contest will receive an email notification advising them of the beginning of the judging phase and their eligibility to participate.
+The judging phase will start upon the resolution of the submission period of a competitive audit.
+At this point, all eligible community judges for a contest will receive an email advising them of the beginning of the judging phase and their eligibility to participate.

-The duration of this period will be determined by a number of factors including, but not limited to:
+The duration of this period will be determined by several factors including, but not limited to:

 A community judge's role is to determine if each submission assigned is valid or invalid and categorize them as such using the radial buttons available in the top right.

-Following the conclusion of the community judging period, an assigned Lead Judge will assess the validity of judgements and ultimately determine the performance of community judges.
+Following the conclusion of the community judging period, an assigned Lead Judge will assess the validity of judgments and ultimately determine the performance of community judges.

 A community judge's performance is determined by comparing the accuracy of their submissions versus the Lead Judge's final verdicts.

-A community judge will receive +1 point if their judgement matches that of the Lead Judge, and -1 point if the assessments do not match.
+A community judge will receive +1 point if their judgment matches the Lead Judge's and -1 point if the assessments do not match.
 This simple system provides a grade of how accurate a community judge's assessments are and ultimately determines rewards for participants.

 For example:

-• Community Judge determines 10 valid findings and 5 invalid
+The community Judge determines ten valid findings and five invalid

-• Lead Judge's verdict matches 8 of CJs valid and 4 of the CJs invalid judgements.
+The Lead Judge's verdict matches 8 of the Community Judges' valid and 4 of the CJ's invalid judgments.

 Valid Judgement Matches - Valid Judgement Mismatches + Invalid Judgement Matches - Invalid Judgement Mismatches